 Janowski, M. & Ingold, T. (eds) (2012).
 'Imagining Landscapes: Past, Present and Future'.
-Antropological Studies of Creativity and Perception, Ashgate, Abingdon, UK.
+Antropological Studies of Creativity and Perception, Ashgate, Farnham, UK.

 Ingold, T. & Vergunst, J. (eds) (2008).
 'Ways of Walking: Ethnography and Practice on Foot'.
 Anthropological Studies of Creativity and Perception, Ashgate, Aldershot, United Kingdom.